sabirove/codec/README.md

 Limitations:
   1. field reads and writes should be carried out in the exact same order
   2. null values are not supported
-  3. no type information is stored and validated whatsoever

 #### AES encryption filter